reprostat/reproa/README.md

 - [ds_114_test2.xml](tests/ds114_test2.xml)

 #### User script
 The second file is the user script parametrising the workflow.
-It is an OCTAVE/MATLAB M-file and follows the same structure as for the ReproAnalysis software with one exception.
-You MUST NOT include `reproaSetup` and `reproaWorkflow` but consider them already executed based on the tasklist by the time of the execution of your script.
+It is an OCTAVE/MATLAB M-file and follows the same structure as for the ReproAnalysis software with a few exceptions.
+- You MUST NOT call `reproaSetup` and `reproaWorkflow` but consider them already executed based on the tasklist by the time of the execution of your script.
+- You MUST NOT specify `rap.directoryconventions.rawdatadir`, as it is already set to point to the BIDS dataset.
+However, you MUST call `processBIDS`, as your customisation may define its behaviour.
+- You MUST NOT specify `ap.acqdetails.root` and `rap.directoryconventions.analysisid`, as they will be set to point to the BIDS App output and the script name, respectively.

 You can find examples in the test folder:
 - [ds_114_test1.m](tests/ds114_test1.m)
 - [ds_114_test2.m](tests/ds114_test2.m)